-Some institutions have found the language and the visual representation for the DQP to be linear in nature, and it may not adequately reflect the learning process for students.
+Some institutions have found the language and the visual representation for the DQP to be linear in nature, and may not adequately reflect the learning process for students.
 Learning outcomes related to global awareness, sustainable living practices, and creative processes were missing in the first version of the DQP.
 The verbs used at the associate degree level aren't congruent with the student learning that occurs within that degree in Oregon.
 Some of these limitations of the first version have been addressed in DQP 2.0.
 Institutions who have reviewed DQP 2.0 find it aligns better with their existing outcomes.

-A positive outcome derived from faculty engagement with the DQP and with AAC&U's LEAP Initiative, some institutions are experiencing renewed faculty energy for substantiating the learning outcomes defined for students in their majors.
+A positive outcome of faculty engagement with the DQP and with AAC&U's LEAP Initiative is the investment of new effort by faculty into substantiating the learning outcomes defined for students in their programs are actually the outcomes the faculty seek for their majors.
 While some debate does exist on what level of learning outcome is attained at the associate vs. baccalaureate level, such discussion is healthy in ensuring the baccalaureate degree paradigms for the various majors are appropriately designed.
 Further, for some institutions, the DQP proficiencies provided a solid base upon which to target assessment approaches that will yield valid, representative data on student learning.